hilton/hilton.github.com/blog/_posts/2025-11-25-inventory-management-details.md

 [SKU codes](https://en.wikipedia.org/wiki/Stock_keeping_unit)
 the supermarket uses, they don’t expose them in the customer-facing interface.

+I occasionally append the product weight/volume/quantity to the product name, to choose among alternatives, but not often enough to want a separate attribute.

+{:#process}
 ## Ordering process

 1. Update inventory levels, by inspecting the storeroom and kitchen.